nsinister/videothumb2mpv/README.md

 * GNU/Linux with Xorg, Mozilla Firefox, Violentmonkey
 * Windows, Chrome, Tampermonkey

 For better experience you may want to set max quality in mpv config.
-For example: you want vidoes to be viewable in not higher than 1080p
+For example: you want vidoes to be viewable in not higher than 1080p.

-Edit file ~/.config/mpv/mpv.conf in GNU/Linux or mpv.conf in your mpv folder, create file if not exists Add the following line in mpv.conf
+To accomplish that, edit file ~/.config/mpv/mpv.conf in GNU/Linux or mpv.conf in your mpv folder (create file if not exists).
+Add the following line in mpv.conf
 ```
 ytdl-format=bestvideo[height<=1080]+bestaudio
 ```